 You Can Be Young Without Money, But You Can't Be Old Without It

-The Australian Pension age goes up to 67 by 2023 and is only available for those with under just over $800,000 in assets (in addition to the family home).
+The Australian Pension age goes up to 67 by 2023 and at this stage is only available for those with under just over $800,000 in assets (in addition to the family home).
 It’s a catch 22.
-By then your superannuation and other assets are likely to be valued at more than this, and then if you don’t have assets then the pension payout is not enough to rent and live with any degree of comfort.
+If you have planned well, by then your superannuation and other assets are likely to be valued at more than this.
+And if they aren’t, then the pension is not enough to live a comfortable retirement lifestyle.

 How much is enough to retire on?

 You can achieve your retirement plan savings in a number of ways.
-The intention to receive salary increases should not form a part of this plan.
-Why? – it is not something you can bank on.
-The highest age earning bracket is for individuals aged between your mid-thirties and early fifties.
-Earning more is not guaranteed and even if you are earning a large salary, you will still need to both save and invest for your future.
+The intention to receive regular salary increases should not form a part of this plan.
+Why? – This is not something you can bank on.
+According to the Australian Bureau of Statistics, the highest age earning bracket is for individuals aged between mid-thirties and mid-forties.
+Earning more is not guaranteed and even if you are earning a large salary, you are likely to still need to both save and invest for your future.

 IMPORTANT INFORMATION: This blog has been prepared by Modoras Pty.
 Ltd. ABN 86 068 034 908 an Australian Financial Services and Credit Licences (Number 233209).
 The information and opinions contained in this presentation is general information only and is not intended to represent specific personal advice (Accounting, taxation, financial, insurance or credit).
 No individuals’ personal circumstances have been taken into consideration for the preparation of this material.
 Any individual making any investment or borrowing decisions should make their own assessment taking into account their own particular circumstances.
 The information and opinions herein do not constitute any recommendation to borrow funds or purchase, sell or hold any particular investment.
 Modoras Pty Ltd recommends that no financial product or financial service be acquired or disposed of, credit contract entered into or financial strategy adopted without you first obtaining professional personal financial advice suitable and appropriate to your own personal needs, objectives, goals and circumstances.
 Information, forecasts and opinions contained in this blog may change without notice.
 Modoras Pty.
 Ltd. does not guarantee the accuracy of the information at any particular time.
 Although care has been exercised in compiling the information contained within, Modoras Pty.
 Ltd. does not warrant that the articles within are free from errors, inaccuracies or omissions.
 To the extent permissible by law, neither Modoras Pty.
 Ltd. nor its employees, representatives or agents (including associated and affiliated companies) accept liability for loss or damages incurred as a result of a person acting in reliance of this publication.